Supply Chain Management ,BS

 The BS program in supply chain management provides W. P. Carey School of Business students with an in-depth knowledge of integrated supply chain management.
 The curriculum focuses on:

-Classes are small and use projects and case studies to bring the material to life.
+Classes are small, and projects and case studies bring the material to life.

 Acceptance to the graduate program requires a separate application.
 Students typically receive approval to pursue the accelerated master’s during the junior year of their bachelor's degree program.
 Interested students can learn about eligibility requirements and how to apply.